 Seidr, the folk magic practiced by the Vikings, is all about seeing and influencing fate.
 The word Seidr can mean to tie or tether and refer to a rope or string.
 The female practitioners, Volva, also carried a distaff as a kind of magic wand, the same tool used in spinning.
 All of this suggests that they are tapping into the tapestry of destiny.

-Odin himself is a master of Seidr magic, and he learned the practice from the goddess Freyja, who is one of the Vanir gods.
+Odin himself is a master of Seidr magic.
+He learned the practice from the goddess Freyja, who is one of the Vanir gods.
 While the Aesir are strongly linked with ideas of order and control, the Vanir are linked with a more free-spirited approach to life.
 Perhaps this makes them particularly suited to surfing the inevitable changing waves of fate.

 Rune magic may also have been linked to tapping into and changing fate.
-It is said that Odin saw the Norns using the runes in their home and the base of Yggdrasil and was jealous of the knowledge.
+It is said that Odin saw the Norns using the runes in their home and the base of Yggdrasil.
+He was jealous of their knowledge.
 He hung himself from the tree for nine days and nine nights while pierced by his own spear to learn the secrets of the runes, which he then shared with mankind.
 We hear of many Viking warriors who were also runemasters.

 Therefore, it seems highly possible that rune magic also works by changing fate.
 Again, it can probably not change the final end of a person’s fate, but it can change the course of their weaving.